 Every so often I switch savings accounts because I’m forever chasing the highest yielding savings account.
-Why let the big bangs fleece your return from you?
+Why let the big bangs fleece your interest from you?
+Haven’t they done enough already?

 There was a time where I didn’t know what the interest was on my savings account.
 I was in college and just opened a bank account because I had moved and my local credit union didn’t exist at the college I was at.
 Funny enough, the big bank I signed up with had a higher interest than my local credit union back home.
-I thought I was getting a good deal.
+I thought I was getting a good deal!
+I’d find out later this was far from the case!
 Oops?

 The first savings account I ever got in college was from a very large bank that everyone has probably heard of.
-I won’t name them here but my interest was something like .1 percent.
+I won’t name them here but my interest was something like 0.1%.
 Yes, it was laughable.
 I never got back more than a few dollars in a year.

 7 years ago starting college I had to open my account in person.
 However, in the passing years, a ton of online banks have come out that are only online and I can open my account online in less than 5 minutes.
 That’s perfectly fine with me, because I basically never go to a bank in-person anyway.

-FYI, the online banks offer you a MUCH BETTER return on your money, and they usually have better tech.
-I went with CIT Bank, since it was the highest return I could find at 1.55%, with a low $100 minimum.
-There are no monthly fees and generally good reviews no the UI and usability of the product.
+FYI, the online banks offer you a much better return on your money, and they usually have better tech.
+Check out CIT Bank, since it was the highest return I could find at 1.85%, with just a $100 minimum.

-Other banks with high-yielding, but slightly lower rates than CIT’s 1.55%:
+Other banks with high-yielding, but still lower rates than CIT’s 1.85%:

 - Barclays – 1.5%